 LUTEINIZING HORMONE ELISA KIT CONTENT

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

-- Microtiterwells: Break apart) strips which are coated with anti human LH antigen (monoclonal).
+- Microtiterwells: Break apart strips which are coated with anti LH antibody (monoclonal).

-- Enzyme Conjugate: Containing anti human LH antibody conjugated to horseradish peroxidase.
+- Enzyme Conjugate: Containing anti luteinizing hormone antibody conjugated to horseradish peroxidase.

 - Substrate Solution: Tetramethylbenzidine (TMB).

-The minimum sensitivity detection limit of luteinizing hormone (LH) using current human LH ELISA kit was approximately 1.2 mIU/ml.
+The minimum sensitivity detection limit of human luteinizing hormone (LH) using current luteinizing hormone ELISA kit was approximately 1.27 mIU/ml.
 The dynamic range for this assay is 10.0 – 200.0 mIU/ml.